wuestkamp/osx_dock_multi_monitor/README.md

 This tool uses http://www.hamsoftengineering.com/codeSharing/MouseTools/MouseTools.html

-Whenever the mouse is <300 pixels from the left screen we move the Dock to the left, else to the right.
+Whenever the mouse x position is <800 pixels we move the Dock to the left, else to the right.

 Install
 -------